ForDefault/proxmox_disk_manager/README.md

+#not working yet trouble with getting it interactive but displays

 # proxmox_disk_manager
 Interact with Proxmox disks- showing Active Directory Mounts, InActive Directory Mounts, Proxmox Storage Work in progress - the script works but the desired output view is taking a bit.